 fill(obstacle5(:,1), obstacle5(:,2),'r')

-You can easily change the positions of the START and GOAL nodes as well as the number and positions of the OBSTACLES here.
+nodes as well as the number and positions of the OBSTACLES

 In general, the RRT algorithm has two goals:

-1. Find a path from the START node to the END node
+- Find a path from the

-2. Explore the space
+node - Explore the space

 Unlike the A* algorithm, the RRT does not guarantee the optimal path will be found.
 Instead, this is a sampling algorithm that will explore until a node is found within some radius of the goal node, or until a specified number of nodes have been searched.

-In the code, we implement this with a while loop.
-Here, E is our search radius and in this case we’ve set it to 0.2.
-If we increase E, it will be easier for the RRT algorithm to find a path planning solution, however it is likely the solution will not be as accurate.
-When a node is found within the specified radius to the GOAL node, the while loop will exit.
+, it will be easier for the RRT algorithm to find a path planning solution, however it is likely the solution will not be as accurate.
+When a node is found within the specified radius to the GOAL

 while E > 0.2